mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 When docker resizes
 ~~~~~~~~~~~~~~~~~~~

-This determines the behavior of the widget as it become smaller.
+This determines the behavior of the widget as it becomes smaller.

 Change to Horizontal
     This'll arrange the shade selector horizontal to the main selector.
 Only works with the MyPaint shade selector